gongyisheng/playground/linux/file_system.md

 files in /tmp are managed by OS, can be deleted after reboot
 files in /var/tmp are managed by user programs, cannot be deleted after reboot

+ls -l: list the files in the current directory, with the details
+ls -a: list the files in the current directory, including the hidden files
+ls -t: list the files in the current directory, sorted by the time of the last modification ls -r: list the files in the current directory, in reverse order

+find `<path>` -name `<pattern>`: find the files in the specified path that match the specified pattern
+find `<path>` -type `<type>`: find the files in the specified path that match the specified type
+find `<path>` -size `<size>`: find the files in the specified path that match the specified size
+find -exec `<command>` {}: execute the specified command for each file found